robotdotnet/FRC-Extension/README.md

 This plugin adds 3 things.

-1. FRC Menu Item, which allows users to deploy robot code.
+1. FRC Menu Item, which allows users to deploy robot code, in addition to downloading and installing Mono onto the RoboRIO.

 2. Project templates, which already include the WPILib references in them.